Last Updated-December 9, 2025

 Q8.
 What is drip in Gen Z slang?

 A8.
-In Gen Z slang, “drip” refers to something or someone very cool, stylish, fashionable, presenting trendy outfits, flashy accessories, high-quality clothes, shoes, or jewellery, overall showing a great swag.
-It is direct compliment to someone’s or something’s overall appearance e.g. ‘He’s got drip.’.
+In Gen Z slang, “drip” refers to something or someone very cool, stylish, fashionable, presenting trendy outfits, flashy accessories, high-quality clothes, shoes, or jewellery, overall showing great swag.
+It is a direct compliment to someone’s or something’s overall appearance, e.g., ‘He’s got drip.’